ronaldpim/generic-ivr-prompt/README.md

 # generic-ivr-prompt
 Generic IVR prompts

-Generic IVR Voice prompts for usage with PBX/IVR systems.
+Generic US-Enginlish IVR Voice prompts for usage with PBX/IVR systems.
+All files are in WAV (Microsoft) signed 16-bit PCM.

 # Scripts